Swim Meet Primer

-The swimmers will then move to the Clerk of Course area (benches).
-At Clerk of Course, someone will hand your child her event card which lists her name, age group, event#, heat#, and lane#.
+The swimmers will then move to the Clerk of Course area (benches) to line up for their races.
 Please know that there are sometimes CHANGES made in Clerk of Course.
 This means that your child might move into a different heat or lane.
 No need to worry.
 These changes are recorded with the Referee, computer operator and records.
 Just as a friendly reminder, no parents (or coaches) are allowed in the Clerk of Course area or behind the blocks unless they are working the meet.
 So please hug your swimmer and do all your coaching before they move into these areas.
 Please be patient and help your swimmer know what she needs to be doing.
 Ask if you don’t understand!

-For 8 & unders only: For the first swim meet and the first swim meet only, your 8 & under child will NOT be disqualified (DQ) if he doesn’t swim a stroke legally.
-After this, however, all swimmers will be disqualified if they do not swim the strokes legally.
+Swimmers will be disqualified if they do not swim the strokes legally.
 DQ’s are not the end of the world.
 This just means that their times will not be recorded officially, and they might not receive an “official” ribbon for the event.
 As much as we try to explain this, please know that there might be tears.
 The best person to “pick up the pieces” is the coach.
 The child is more likely to “get back on that horse again” if the parent steps back from this situation … its part of growing them as a swimmer.
-If your child does DQ (and even the 15 to 18 year olds DQ), he will be told what he did incorrectly by one of the judges immediately after he gets out of the water.
+Even swimmers in the 15-18 age group DQ sometimes.
 The coaches receive a written record after the meet for each DQ given listing the reason the child DQ’d.
 If you need to know why, ask the coach on Friday after the meet.
 Do not talk to stroke and turn judges during the meet.
-If your child repeatedly DQ’s for the same reason, please consider a stroke clinic or private lessons.

 What to Bring: